 Is Buy-to-Let Still Worth It in 2026?

-The honest answer: it depends entirely on your tax position, mortgage rate, and investment goals.
+The honest answer: it depends entirely on your tax position, mortgage rate, deposit size, and investment goals.

 Still makes sense if: